 Give us today our daily bread.

-We honour the truth that we are all made in God’s image when we respond to the need of every child and every colleague for nurture in all its dimensions: physical, emotional, social, intellectual, spiritual.
-We are asking God to take our teaching and learning as his means to create and build up the humanity of each child in its fullness and richness.
+We are all made in God’s image, and so we aim to respond to the need for nurture in all its dimensions: physical, emotional, social, intellectual, spiritual.
+We ask God to take our teaching and learning as his means to nurture the humanity of each child.
 To pray this petition is to move from a sense of self-sufficiency.
 To stand with our pupils in a place of need is in no way a failure, but a place of dignity.
 When we recognise human dignity in each other we begin to see what we are in the eyes of God, and we become more able to see God in the service and support we give to one another.
 We provide, we reflect, we are fed.

 Grow

-At St. Stephen’s learning is creative, reflective and fun.
+At St. Stephen’s learning is creative, reflective, and fun.
 All are encouraged to grow through fresh discoveries.
 Our privilege is to nourish minds and hearts; we plant seeds of understanding in the rich soil of creative experience.
 Our task is to engage each child’s curiosity, providing opportunities that tap into fresh interests.
 We seek to strengthen the confidence that aims high, and that eagerly branches out into new activities.
 We encourage the growth that bears fruit in the life of each child, and which prepares children for the responsibilities of mature adult life.

 Forgive us our sins, as we forgive those who sin against us.

 Human persons, children and adults, are always in formation.
-Christian teaching links growth with the vulnerability that comes from recognising our mistakes, whether in learning a skill, or a discipline, or in handling our relationships one to another.
+Christian teaching links growth with the vulnerability that comes from recognising our mistakes, whether in learning a skill, or in handling our relationships one to another.
 To grow we need to know, not that we are always right, but that we are accepted; that we are held in relationships that are nurturing, encouraging us to respond to what is offered, and so helping us to find a good way forward, both growing in knowledge and understanding, and towards maturity.
 Forgiveness is radical; growing and flourishing depend on it.
-When we are forgiven by the one we have injured, we both accept that we have damaged a relationship, and accept that change is possible.
-Forgiveness is the way in which those who have damaged each other's humanity and denied its dignity are brought back into a relation where each feeds the other and nurtures their dignity.
+When we are forgiven by those we have injured, we both accept that we have done harm, and accept that change is possible.
+Forgiveness is the way in which those who have caused hurt are brought back into a relation where each feeds the other and nurtures their dignity.
 That mutuality is essential to the growth of individuals, and of community.

 Flourish

 St. Stephen’s is at the heart of the local community and partnership is our watchword: partnership with parents, amongst staff, with the church, and with a range of critical friends.
 Our privilege is to explore and celebrate the wisdom expressed diversely through faith and culture, enabling our children to seek and find life in all its fullness.
-Our task is to ensure a flourishing community where challenge and support are well balanced to ensure good growth; where everyone’s voice is important; and where pupils blossom as they try out new ways to play a full, positive and active part.
+Our task is to ensure a flourishing community where challenge and support are well balanced to ensure good growth; where everyone’s voice is important; and where pupils blossom as they try out new ways to play a full, positive, and active part.

 Your kingdom come, your will be done, on earth as in heaven.